ForBioPhylogenomics/tutorials/bayesian_phylogeny_inference/README.md

 <a name="q6"></a>

 * **Question 6:** The two replicate analyses should have reached a comparable degree of stationarity.
 Of my two replicates, the second one appears slightly more stationary as its lowest ESS is 22 while that of the first replicate was only 8.
-This is likely because the estimate for the A &arr; T substitution rate of the second partition did not get stuck as often at values very close to zero as in the first replicate; the ESS value for that parameter is 96.
+This is likely because the estimate for the A &rarr; T substitution rate of the second partition did not get stuck as often at values very close to zero as in the first replicate; the ESS value for that parameter is 96.
 In any case, both analyses are far from stationarity and should ideally run five or ten times longer before conclusions are drawn (but we'll ignore this in this tutorial).

 <a name="q7"></a>